nategerhart/SpeedFlux/README.md

 ---

 This script looks to have been originally written by <https://github.com/aidengilmartin/speedtest-to-influxdb/blob/master/main.py> and I forked it from <https://github.com/breadlysm/speedtest-to-influxdb>.
-They did the hard work, I've continued to modify it though to fit my needs.
+They did the hard work, I've continued to modify it to fit my needs.